awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 When Lambda is about to terminate the runtime, it sends a `Shutdown` event to the runtime and then to each registered external extension\.
 Extensions can use this time for final cleanup tasks\.
 The `Shutdown` event is sent in response to a `Next` API request\.

 **Duration limit**: The maximum duration of the `Shutdown` phase depends on the configuration of registered extensions:
-+ 300 ms – a function with no registered extensions\.
++ 300 ms – A function with no registered extensions
-+ 500 ms – a function with a registered internal extension\.
++ 500 ms – A function with a registered internal extension
-+ 2000 ms – a function with one or more registered external extensions\.
++ 2,000 ms – A function with one or more registered external extensions

 For a function with external extensions, Lambda reserves up to 300 ms \(500 ms for a runtime with an internal extension\) for the runtime process to perform a graceful shutdown\.
-Lambda allocates the remainder of the 2000 ms limit for external extensions to shut down\.
+Lambda allocates the remainder of the 2,000 ms limit for external extensions to shut down\.

 If the runtime or an extension does not respond to the `Shutdown` event within the limit, Lambda terminates the process using a `SIGKILL` signal\.